ashleyerin007/Spring2023/README.md

 # Spring2023

-MySQL database provided sa part of CS411 Database Systems at UIUC, Spring 2023.
+MySQL database provided as part of CS411 Database Systems at UIUC, Spring 2023.